 9. If you can’t find Magenträs near you, you can try making your own.

 Amy Eber, a former radio journalist at World Radio Switzerland, has shared a recipe for homemade Magenträs via her blog, Crawfish and Caramel.
-In this same post, you will find her recipe for a traditional dish from Zürich that calls for this spiced sugar: Triätschnitte, sort of like a fragrant French toast soaked in red wine.
+In this same post, you’ll also find her recipe for a traditional dish from Zürich that calls for this spiced sugar: Triätschnitte.
+I would describe it as a fragrant French toast soaked in red wine.